 AwardWallet receives compensation from advertising partners for links on the blog.
 Terms Apply to the offers listed on this page.
 Enrollment is required for select Amex benefits.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.

 While both cards come with hefty annual fees that you'll need to pay each year, both cards provide a wide array of benefits.
-Many people find that the total value of the benefits they receive each year from holding one of these luxury rewards cards more than offsets the cost of the annual fee — justifying keeping the card for another year.
+Many people find that the total value of the benefits they receive each year from holding one of these luxury rewards cards more than offsets the annual fee, which justifies keeping the card for another year.

-But, when comparing the Chase Sapphire Reserve® vs. the Amex Platinum card, it's important to understand the differences between these two cards to determine which one might be best for you.
+But, when comparing the Chase Sapphire Reserve® vs. the Amex Platinum card, it's worth understanding the differences between these two cards to determine which one might be best for you.

 Today, we'll help you determine which of these heavy-hitting cards might best fit your unique spending and travel habits.
 In this post, we'll take a look at the welcome bonus, benefits, spending categories, and other perks.